 For more recommendations, check out the post Best Disney Resorts for Adults.

 Now that you’ve settled a date and picked a resort, it’s time to pick a few restaurants for a sit-down meal.

 I highlight recommend making reservations ahead of your stay to get your preferred picks, even if you have the dining plan.

 Dining reservations can be made 180 days ahead of the desired date.

 If you’re staying at a Disney World resort, you can book reservations for your entire trip, up to 10 days, starting at 180 days ahead of the first night of your trip.

 A lot of people assume Disney World serves only fast food and sweets.
 Don’t get me wrong – there’s plenty of that to go around!
-But Disney World has a ton of world-class restaurants, too.
+But Disney World has a ton of world-class dining experiences, too.

 Among the deluxe resorts, there are a handful of top-notch restaurants, especially for adults.